rChrisb/holbertonschool-shell/init_files_variables_and_expansions/README.md

 ----------------------------------------------------------------------------------------------------------------
 ### <p align=center>`3.
 If the path be beautiful, let us not ask where it leads`</p>
+Create a script that counts the number of directories in the PATH.

 ----------------------------------------------------------------------------------------------------------------
 ### <p align=center>`4.
 Global variables`</p>